markdown-it/markdown-it/benchmark/samples/inline-html.md

-Taking stmd tests from the spec for benchmarking here:
+Taking commonmark tests from the spec for benchmarking here:

 <a><bab><c2c>